Strategies for entanglement distribution in optical fiber networks: Entanglement distribution protocols

 \subsubsection{Steps of the protocol}

 We call the second step of an EDSS protocol, shown in Fig.~\ref{fig:dedvsdmed} (ii) (b), the {\it encoding operation}.
 In this case, it takes the form of a \textsc{cnot} gate on photons $a$ and $c$

 where $X = \left( \right)$ is one of the Pauli matrices.
 After encoding, carrier $c$ shares quantum discord with photons $ab$.
 In step (c), the carrier photon $c$ is sent along the fiber to node B. The fourth step (d), or {\it decoding operation}, is another \textsc{cnot} gate on photons $b$ and $c$ where, as in the encoding operation, $c$ is the target.
 At this point, A and B share entangled photons, but this entanglement is not maximal.
+The density matrix of $abc$ at this point is

-As we aim to create maximally entangled Bell states, we add an additional step and measure the polarization of the carrier in the horizontal/vertical basis to increase the entanglement between A and B. If we get the outcome corresponding to horizontal polarization, then A and B share the Bell pair $\ket{\phi^+} = \frac{1}{\sqrt{2}} (\ket{HH}+\ket{VV})$.
+where $\ket{\phi^+} = \frac{1}{\sqrt{2}} (\ket{HH}+\ket{VV})$ is a Bell state.
+As we aim to create such maximally entangled states, we add an additional step and measure the polarization of the carrier in the horizontal/vertical basis to increase the entanglement between A and B. As can be seen in Eq.~\eqref{eq:edss1rhoprime}, we get the outcome corresponding to horizontal polarization with probability 1/3, and in this case A and B share a Bell pair.
 If it is vertically polarized, however, we obtain a maximally mixed state and the correlations between A and B are destroyed.
-In the noiseless case, the probability of obtaining a horizontally polarized state of $c$ after the measurement is 1/3.